astral-sh/ruff/crates/red_knot_test/README.md

 We may want to also support testing Jupyter notebooks as embedded files using the `json` language.

-Of course red-knot is only run directly on `py` and `pyi` files, and assertion comments are only possible in these files.
+Of course, red-knot is only run directly on `py` and `pyi` files, and assertion comments are only possible in these files.

-(A fenced code block with no language should always be an error.)
+A fenced code block with no language will always be an error.

 ### Configuration